Pharmaceutical Management Courses and Classes

 Pharmacy and Health Care Systems Course

 Students in this course examine the laws and regulations governing the health care system in the United States.
 They examine the way these laws affect pharmaceutical managers and the way they provide care.
 Students solve problems relating to patients and the medicines they need.
-They practice techniques for administering medication and solving problems through a mock pharmacy classroom set-up, where students take turns acting as the patient and the pharmacist.
 Usually, this class is completed midway through the degree program.

 Research and Drug Development Through Clinical Trials Course